 (2007 – 2008)

-Bio: Rick gets replaced by Fedde after October 2007 so this is basically The Architect with a different guitarplayer.
-They change name in July 2007 because there are already plenty of Architects.
+Bio: Rick gets replaced by Fedde after September 2007 so this is basically The Architect with a different guitarplayer.
+They change name after March 2007 because there are already plenty of Architects.

 Geert van der Velde – Shai Hulud, The Black Atlantic, Black Oak, The Architect

-Daniël de Jong – Abort-Us, Revolt, The Last Mile, Ravens, Swinder, The Architect
+Daniël de Jong – Abort-Us, Five Fingers Left, Revolt, The Last Mile, The Architect, Ravens, Swinder, Pemmikan, Ducktape, Chaos Engine

 Wouter Bakker – Revolt, The Last Mile, Marat, Ravens, The Architect